(Make sure to refresh your browser to have the most current version of this page)

 Go to our Definition List of Gender-Related Terms (all terms; alphabetically listed)

-Note: This glossary of terms was compiled by Charlotte Tate, Ph.D. (who publishes under "Charlotte Chuck Tate" to have female, trans, and butch lesbian visibility simultaneously), and Jay Ledbetter, M.A., in an attempt to provide quick, concise definitions of gender-related concepts to a general audience.
+Note: This glossary of terms was compiled by Charlotte Tate, Ph.D. (who publishes under "Charlotte Chuck Tate" to have female and trans visibility simultaneously) and Jay Ledbetter, M.A., in an attempt to provide quick, concise definitions of gender-related concepts to a general audience.
 Most of the definitions are paraphrased and expanded from manuscripts and published articles by these two authors.
 All of the definitions were inspired by and summarize existing work on gender identity in gender studies.
 Accordingly, the point of the glossary is not to provide definitive definitions of the terms listed; instead, the point of the glossary is to help people understand the various experiences of gender that people have and how these experiences are related to psychological science.

 On a practical level, this means that some scholars and activists may disagree with some the definitions within the glossary (esp. concerning the meaning of “genderqueer”).
 Nonetheless, we offer the glossary as a starting point, and, an admittedly incomplete, compendium so that readers of Dr. Tate’s websites can have some understanding of the terms used.
 This is a living document and will change over time with additional research, findings, and feedback.